smartworkz-kyriacos/sagemaker-studio-workshop/content/personalize/_index.md

 ---
-title: "Amazon Personalize"
+title: Amazon Personalize
 chapter: true
-weight: 10
+weight: "230"

 ---
 # Getting Started
 Amazon Personalize is a machine learning service that makes it easy for developers to create individualized recommendations for customers using their applications.